There are a lot of reasons why your AC system freezes up.

 Malfunctioning blower motor or relay—A blower motor running at the wrong speed or not working at all can create freezing.
 It may also be sporadic, running at full speed and decelerating after it heats up.
 Or a relay could force it to work one time and not the next.
 In either state, you will need to contact Air Engineers Service Experts to correct the problem.

-Requesting regular AC maintenance or heat pump maintenance can help you bypass this problem.
+Requesting regular AC maintenance can help you bypass this problem.
 Our technicians will meticulously check and clean your equipment, which typically allows us to locate little problems before they turn into major troubles.